 Statement of Research

 This project presents an exciting opportunity to advance our understanding of corals and genetic diversity.
 By successfully extracting DNA from both known and unknown coral samples, I aim to contribute valuable data to the field of coral research.
 Historically, extracting DNA has been of great difficulty because of the low yield, constrained genetic diversity, and community of microorganisms living in close association with coral (Thompson et al., 2015).
-However, I hypothesize that the established methods described in (Cartier et al., 2018) will yield sufficient amounts of DNA for downstream sequencing of our coral samples.
+However, I hypothesize that the established methods described in (Cartier et al., 2018) will yield sufficient amounts of DNA for downstream sequencing of our coral specimens.
 These 87 coral skeletons are significant because they were collected from islands spanning the South Pacific ranging from the Marshal Islands to Tutuila Island, American Samoa.
 The majority of the samples were collected from Kwajalein Atoll (Fig. 1), which serves as a unique and pristine environment in whereby research can be conducted on a habitat that has been minimally touched.
 This project seeks to test and develop laboratory techniques to isolate and sequence DNA from previously processed coral skeletons taken from the South Pacific.